junxit/us-congress-bills-116/bill.md

 # H.R.
 1

-> To expand Americans’ access to the ballot box, reduce the influence of big money in politics, and strengthen ethics rules for public servants, and for other purposes.
+> To expand Americans' access to the ballot box, reduce the influence of big money in politics, and strengthen ethics rules for public servants, and for other purposes.

 ## § 1.
 Short title